-3. If you are upgrading from Release 1.2, you must relink the kernel on the diagnostic station.
+4. If you are upgrading from Release 1.3, you must relink the kernel on the diagnostic station.
 To relink the kernel, issue the following commands:

-'''

-DS# cd /etc/conf/pack.d/scan
+DS# cd /etc/conf/pack.d/scan DS# ./buildscan

-DS# ./buildscan

-'''

 This command takes a few minutes to rebuild the UNIX Operating System.
 Answer y to the questions.
-The first question asks if you want the new kernel to boot by default.
-The second question asks if you want the kernel environment rebuilt.
+The first question confirms that you want to rebuild the kernel.
+The next asks if you want the new kernel to boot by default.
+The last question asks if you want the kernel environment rebuilt.
 Then, when the DS# prompt returns, reboot.

-'''

-/ DS# init 6
+DS# init 6

-'''